Peer-reviewed veterinary case report

 Plain-English summary

-In this case, a 6-year-old Dutch Warmblood gelding, which is a type of horse used for jumping, was diagnosed with a suspensory ligament injury, a common cause of lameness in athletic horses.
-To help heal the injury, the horse was treated with microvesicles, which are tiny particles released from stem cells that had been treated with a combination of two substances called 5-azacytidine and resveratrol.
-The treatment showed promising results, as it helped fill in the injury and improved blood flow and tissue flexibility in the affected area.
-This suggests that using microvesicles could be a good alternative to traditional stem cell therapies for treating suspensory ligament injuries in horses.
+A 6-year-old Dutch Warmblood gelding was diagnosed with a suspensory ligament injury, which is a common cause of lameness in athletic horses.
+To help heal the injury, veterinarians injected microvesicles derived from rejuvenated stem cells treated with a combination of 5-azacytidine and resveratrol.
+This treatment led to improved healing in the injured ligament, including better tissue filling and increased blood flow.
+The horse showed positive results, suggesting that this approach could be a promising alternative to traditional stem cell therapies for similar injuries.

 Abstract